Church Began in 1869 Under Patronage of St. Francis de Sales

 Destruction would strike again when The Great Fire of 1910 leveled more than seven city blocks of Lake Charles claiming not only the church, rectory, convent and both the boys’ and girls’ schools, but most of the parish church records as well.
 Only a few baptismal records survived.
 Because of its devastating effects, the Great Fire proved to be a turning point in the history of Immaculate Conception parish.

 Plans for a new church, seating between 800 and 900, were approved in 1912.
 Building got underway immediately on the corner of Kirby and Bilbo streets, and the church and was dedicated on Dec.
 18, 1913, by Archbishop James Blenk of New Orleans.
-On Dec.
-8, 1927, Feast of the Immaculate Conception, the church was solemnly consecrated.
 This is the church that stands today.

 It was under the leadership of the Rev. Hubert Cramers, a 27-year-old Dutch priest, assigned to the parish in 1902, that Immaculate Conception would flourish.
 Under his pastoral care at that time were about 4,000 Catholics and two schools enrolling 110 girls and 78 boys.
 In 1929 Pope Benedict XV made Father Cramers a Domestic Prelate with the title of “Monsignor.”
 He would spend the remainder of his life as pastor before his health declined.
 He died on Aug.
 10, 1935, and his body is interred in a special vault just outside the sanctuary in the main aisle of the Cathedral.